caballerorandy6/rcweb/content/blog/n8n-automation-marketing-small-business.md

 ---
-title: "How I Cut 15+ Hours of Marketing Work Monthly with n8n Automation"
-description: "A practical guide to automating Google Business Profile posts, social media updates, and repetitive marketing tasks using n8n - saving time and scaling your business."
+title: "Automating Repetitive Tasks with n8n: A Developer's Practical Guide"
+description: "How I'm using n8n to automate lead notifications, blog subscriber emails, and other repetitive tasks - freeing up time for actual development work."
 date: "2025-12-22"
 author: "Randy Caballero"
-image: "/blog/n8n-automation-marketing.jpg"
+image: "/og-image.jpg"
 tags: ["n8n", "Automation", "Marketing", "Small Business", "Productivity"]
 ---

-Last month, I was spending 15-20 hours updating our Google Business Profile, scheduling posts, and managing repetitive marketing tasks.
-Today, that's down to 4-5 hours.

-The difference? **n8n automation.**

-If you're a developer, freelancer, or business owner drowning in manual marketing work, this guide shows exactly how I built workflows that run while I sleep.

-## The Problem: Marketing Work That Never Ends

-As the founder of RC Web Solutions, I love building web applications.
+As a developer, I love building web applications.
 What I don't love?
-The endless cycle of:

-- Creating Google Business Profile posts
-- Scheduling social media updates
-- Sending follow-up emails
-- Updating product listings
-- Managing review responses
+The repetitive tasks that come with running a business.

+Sending follow-up emails.
+Notifying myself about new leads.
+Emailing subscribers when I publish new content.

-These tasks are important.
-They drive leads.
-But they're repetitive and steal time from actual development work.
+These tasks are important—they drive leads and engagement.
+But they steal time from actual development work.

-**I needed a solution that didn't require hiring someone or learning complex enterprise tools.**
+**I needed a solution that didn't require hiring someone or paying for expensive enterprise tools.**

-## Why n8n Over Zapier or Make?
+## Why n8n?

-I evaluated several automation platforms before choosing n8n:
+I evaluated several automation platforms:

 | Platform | Pros | Cons |
 |----------|------|------|